phpearth/docs/oop/intro.md

   a subclass or derived class.

 * **Polymorphism**: This is an object oriented concept where same function can be used for different purposes.
-For example function name remains the same but it may take different number of arguments and can do different task.
+For example, function name remains the same but it may take different number of arguments and can do different task.

 * **Overloading**: a type of polymorphism in which some or all of operators have